-Any Vietnamese restaurant, anywhere: Second to LA, SJ has the best Vietnamese food in California.
+Any Vietnamese restaurant, anywhere: Along with LA, SJ has the best Vietnamese food in California.
 Not every place is spectacular, but even mediocre Viet food in SJ is better than anything you'll find elsewhere (including SF).
-Go to Dac Phuc for the pho, Vung Tau for the downtown location and Com Ga Nam An for the Hainanese chicken.
+Go to Dac Phuc for the pho (note: It's closed on Mondays), Vung Tau for the downtown location and Com Ga Nam An for the Hainanese chicken.
 Oh and yes, the service is aloof, but deal with it.

 Places to drink